Framework

 Can intraday market behavior be defined mathematically?

-Instead of asking “What does this look like?”, the framework asks “What can be measured?”
+Instead of asking “What does this look like?”, the framework asks:

-This shift transforms trading from interpretation into structured analysis.
+This shift transforms analysis from interpretation into structured evaluation.

 Turning Market Movement Into Measurable Structure